-To avoid personal injury, only operate this product with all covers or panels installed.
+To avoid personal injury, do not operate this product without all covers or panels installed.

 Laser Safety

 The light source contained in the Sample Scanning Module is a low power (CDRH Class IIIa, IEC Class 3R) Helium-Neon laser.

 The laser is a fixed output device.
 No adjustments are possible.